jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

  Research can be a lot of fun and earn you money.
 It also can be immensely motivating to be part of creating a new product.
 Tech industry’s culture is fueled by the idea of being a force for good by creating more efficiency, information, and connections with the technologies it introduces.
 User research is often part of creating these technologies—and what we enable with our research is also a question of ethics.

 The technologies we help to create also might do unjust things more efficiently, they might foster the spread of false and inflammatory information or destroy existing social structures.
-User research can fuel such developments, too: Researching work of low-paid delivery workers to create a more efficient app for a service platform?
+User research can advance such developments, too: Researching work of low-paid delivery workers to create a more efficient app for a service platform?
 Research people’s ideas of good social relationships to make them spend more time on social media?
 Such research can be done perfectly ethical by itself, but its outcomes might not be ethical at all.

  You, too, need to pay your bills and in many cases it won't be possible to do research only and always on projects with which you align 100%.
 But be aware that technology has social consequences and that your research can be part of building that technology.